beakbahama/log/docs/stress.md

 > This insight is strikingly mirrored in the behavior of other primates.
 In many nature documentaries, one can observe a common post-conflict ritual.
 After a dominant baboon, for instance, has been in a stressful encounter, other members of the group will meticulously groom them, pulling and picking at their fur and skin.
 This is often interpreted as a purely social bonding or cleaning activity.
 The SRS framework suggests a more profound, mechanical purpose: **it is a form of communal somatic therapy.** The other baboons are actively helping to release the fascial adhesions and inflammation built up during the fight-or-flight response, a process facilitated by pulling on the hair.
 This suggests that mutual grooming is not just social, but a deeply ingrained, physiological co-regulation practice.

-### Pogress on the Master Reset Switch: The "Pop" Point
+### Progress on the Master Reset Switch: The "Pop" Point
 The journey to release the primary "pop" point is, in many ways, the central narrative of this physical healing process.
 While I have not yet experienced the full, cascading release that I recall from childhood, the progress in loosening this core anchor of systemic tension provides a clear and realistic roadmap for the long-term nature of this work.

 #### The Initial Discovery: From Annoyance to Insight